 The GRI pioneered what is now the world’s most widely used sustainability reporting framework, based on a balance of economic, environmental and social issues.
 We apply GRI’s Sustainability Reporting Standards to ensure that our sustainability report presents a complete and accurate picture of our operations.

 The GHG Protocol establishes comprehensive global standardized frameworks to measure and manage greenhouse gas emissions.
 Our energy and carbon accounting practices follow the Protocol, along with rigorous standards set by regulators in the United States and Canada.

 Imagine Canada is a national charitable organization whose cause is Canada’s charities.
 Their three broad goals are to strengthen the sector’s collective voice, create opportunities to connect and learn from each other, and build the sector’s capacity to succeed.

 IFC applies social and environmental performance standards to all projects financed by the IFC and by Equator Principles Financial Institutions in order to minimize impacts on the environment and on affected communities.
 Where appropriate, the Performance Standards are incorporated into our management standards or associated guidance documents.

 Every Woman, Every Child is an unprecedented global movement by governments, multilaterals, the private sector and civil society to address major health challenges facing women and children around the world.
-In 2014, Teck’s Zinc & Health commitment was accepted by the UN Secretary-General and we report annually on its progress.
+In 2014, Teck’s Zinc & Health program commitment was accepted by the UN Secretary-General, and we report annually on its progress.